Ross and Sutherland Constabulary

-The Ross and Sutherland Constabulary was a Police Force in Scotland that existed between 16 May 1963 and 16 May 1975.
-Kenneth Ross, BL was the Chief Constable of the force for its entire existence.
+The Ross and Sutherland Constabulary was a police force in Scotland that existed between 16 May 1963 and 16 May 1975.
+Kenneth Ross was the chief constable of the force for its entire existence.

 History

-On 11 March 1963 a special meeting of County Councillors at Brora unanimously agreed to merge the Sutherland and Ross-shire police forces.
+On 11 March 1963, a special meeting of county councillors at Brora unanimously agreed to merge the Sutherland and Ross-shire police forces.
 The Ross and Sutherland Constabulary was formed on 16 May 1963.

 Kenneth Ross was a native of Sutherland but who had served in the Renfrew & Bute Constabulary until his appointment as Chief Constable of Sutherland in 1962.
-Mr Ross remained Chief Constable of the force, until it merged with the other Police forces of the Scottish Highlands & islands on 16 May 1975 to form the Northern Constabulary.
-On amalgamation, Mr Ross became an Assistant Chief Constable of the new Force with particular responsibility for Mountain Rescue matters.
+Ross remained Chief Constable of the force, until it merged with the other Police forces of the Scottish Highlands & islands on 16 May 1975 to form the Northern Constabulary.
+On amalgamation, Ross became an Assistant Chief Constable of the new Force with particular responsibility for Mountain Rescue matters.

-The Force wore the Scottish Constabulary crest (Semper Vigilo) cap badge throughout its existence, and the force was identified by the chromed metal insignia R&S on rails worn on the epaulettes of Constables and Sergeants above the officer's collar number.
+The force wore the Scottish Constabulary crest (Semper Vigilo) cap badge throughout its existence, and the force was identified by the chromed metal insignia R&S on rails worn on the epaulettes of constables and sergeants above the officer's collar number.